SKY-ALIN/space-drive-game/DATAFORMAT.md

 `object` can be `BORDER` or `BARRIER` or `ENEMY`.

-When the player die or win, they get object with `result` ket instead of `view`:
+When the player dies or wins, they get object with `result` key instead of `view`:

 ```json
 {"result": "win"}